dereksonderegger/444/docs/28_Advanced_Graphing.md

           'United States', 'United States of America',
           'US',            'United States of America')
         ```
         *After doing some simple data cleaning on the country names (e.g. swapping `_` for a space or vice versa), figure out which country names in the two data sets don't match up and decide on a standardized name and insert the translation into your dictionary table.
 Then join the dictionary to the `geo.data` and create a standardized country name column.
-Do the same for the `infmort` data and then then standardized country name levels should match up.*
+Do the same for the `infmort` data and then the standardized country name levels should match up.*
     c) Join the `geo.data` with the `infmort` data.
     d) Make a map of the world where we shade in countries based on the country income.
 Set the color fill scale to be anything other than the default.
     e) Make a map of the world where we shade in the countries based on if they are oil exports.
 Color the map black if the country is an oil exporter, and a light gray if it is not.